JeyaViknan/quantum-vs-classicalML/README.md

 **Note**: Quantum models are computationally intensive and may take longer to train, especially with large datasets.

-## 🌟 AGRI-ENSEMBLE Algorithm
+## 🌟 MetaFustion Algorithm

-AGRI-ENSEMBLE (Adaptive Gradient-boosted Ridge-enhanced Intelligent Ensemble Model with Meta-learning) is an advanced ensemble method that combines 5 diverse models:
+MetaFustion is an advanced ensemble method that combines 5 diverse models:

 ### Base Models
 1. **Ridge Regression** - Linear trends with L2 regularization